digdilem/taskpony/readme.md

 ## Docker Compose

-There is an example `docker-compose.yml` file in the archive.
+There is an example `docker-compose.yml` file in the repository.

-Copy this to your chosen directory and run: `docker compose up -d`
+Copy this to your chosen directory, inspect and adjust if it desired, and run: `docker compose up -d`

-Taskpony should be available within a few seconds of that command completing on http://localhost:5000
+On completion, Taskpony should be available on http://localhost:5000

 The default version mounts a persistant volume in `./data` where the Sqlite database `taskpony.db` will be created automatically.
 Backing up this file will preserve all your tasks, lists and configuration.